yangshiteng/Data-Science-Learning-Path/deep_learning/introduction_to_deep_learning/challenges_and_limitations.md

-Totally!
-While deep learning and AI are super powerful, they’re not magic — there are **some big challenges and limitations** that researchers, developers, and society are grappling with.
-Here’s a breakdown:

----

 ### ⚙️ **1.
 Data Dependence**
 - **Deep learning needs massive amounts of labeled data** to perform well.
 - In fields like medicine or law, data can be scarce, private, or expensive to label.